kubernetes/enhancements/keps/sig-node/6007-numa-utilization-aware-topology-manager-policy-options/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-No. The additional Score field in `TopologyHint` adds 8 bytes per hint.
+No. The additional Score field in `TopologyHint` adds 8 bytes per hint, and the hint count is bounded and predictable.
+Hints are produced per requested resource by O(number of device plugins) + 2 providers (the CPU and memory managers), and each provider enumerates at most one hint per NUMA affinity mask it considers (`bitmask.IterateBitMasks` over N NUMA nodes).
+On real hardware (typically 2-8 NUMA nodes and 2-4 hint providers) this stays well under control, and the hints are transient: they are freed once admission completes.
 Score computation reuses allocation state already maintained by hint providers.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?